skyfielders/python-skyfield/documentation/planetary.rst

 ============================

-Skyfield has limited support for planetary reference frames as defined in Jet Propulsion Lab data files.
+Skyfield has limited support for planetary reference frames and planetary constants as defined in Jet Propulsion Lab (JPL) data files.
-It supports:
+Skyfield can:

-* Loading ``.tf`` and ``.tpc`` text files defining a wide array of planetary constants.
+* Load a ``.tpc`` “Text Planetary Constants” file that can specify a wide array of planetary constants, including a body’s radius and the shape of its ellipsoid.

+* Load a ``.tf`` “Text Frame” file that defines one or more reference frames describing the axis and rotation of a body and, thus, the orientation of that body’s surface in space.

-* Loading ``.bcp`` binary arrays that predict the orientation in space of Solar System bodies over a range of dates.
+* Load a ``.bcp`` binary array that provides the same information but in binary form.

-* Given a latitude and longitude on a Solar System body like the Moon that is (a) spherical and
-  (b) whose orientation is defined by a data series in a ``.bcp`` file, computing that surface position’s location in space — allowing observations either from the point of view of that surface position, or observations of that surface position for other observers in the Solar System.
+* Compute the position of a location on a body’s surface relative to that body’s center, given (1) a Solar System body that’s spherical and whose orientation is defined by a data series in a ``.bcp`` file (the Moon is a good example), and (2) the latitude and longitude of the position.
+  This allows the user
+  both to observe other targets from that surface position, and to observe the surface position itself from elsewhere in the Solar System.

 This leaves several features of such files still unsupported, though.
 Skyfield: